 Ideally, you want to reduce the threat of losing them money.
 If they think you’re too big of a liability, they won’t accept you.

 High trading volume impacts the credit card processor’s risk so be sure to mention that.
 If you have a low rate of chargebacks, no reports of fraud, and a long history of sales proving that money moves legally through your business, show it off.

 It’s these kinds of things that will likely approve your application.

 If you already know you’re a high-risk merchant with no chance of approval (or maybe you’ve been previously denied) don’t worry.
 Your business is not dead.
 There’s still hope for you.

 Thankfully, there are credit card processors that cater specifically to high-risk merchants, although there are costs associated with them.

 Did We Just Describe Your Business?
 Take Your Next Step

 Did your heart sink reading this article as you realized that you’re a high-risk merchant?
 Don’t worry.
 You’ve got options.

 At High-Risk Solutions, we understand the frustration of being a “high-risk merchant,” and we’re here to help.
 We provide low-cost, high-risk credit card processing services to companies who need it the most.

+Stop asking yourself why are you considered a high-risk merchant and do something about it.
 Check out our services and let’s get you set up a high-risk merchant account today.